 Since joy and euphoria aren't exactly typical of fibromyalgia (FMS) and chronic fatigue syndrome (CFS or ME/CFS), it's no surprise that research suggests most people with these conditions have low NE levels.

-The connection to low NE is more definite in FMS, but a growing body of research shows people with ME/CFS have an imbalance between NE and dopamine, and experts also point to successful treatment with drugs that increase NE levels as evidence that NE is low in ME/CFS.
+The connection to low NE is more definite in FMS, but a growing body of research shows people with ME/CFS have an imbalance between NE and dopamine, and treatments increasing the availability of the neurotransmitter are successful in some cases.

-No neurotransmitter acts alone.
-They all work together in a complex web of activity that scientists are really just beginning to understand.
-Still, experts have been able to associate different neurotransmitter imbalances with certain conditions and symptoms and find some ways to help boost or decrease activity.
+Neurotransmitter function is complicated and neurotransmitters work with each other in a complex way we're just beginning to understand.
+Still, experts have been able to associate different neurotransmitter imbalances with certain conditions and symptoms and find some ways to change their activity.